About Esophageal Cancer

 Esophageal cancer is categorized based on the cells it affects.
 The most common type of esophageal cancer in the U.S. are:

 - Esophageal adenocarcinoma – Adenocarcinoma affects the cells of the mucus-secreting glands in the esophagus and typically starts in the lower part of the esophagus.
+Esophageal adenocarcinoma is the most common type of esophageal cancer in the United States.

 Causes and Risk Factors